JYang1997/Papers/README.md

 - https://dl.acm.org/doi/pdf/10.1145/3457388.3458810
 - **Addressed Issues**
 	1. There is no current work on constructing MRC for non-stack policy.
 One way to construct MRC is to simulate fixed number of cache size.
-	2. The problem is simulating to many cache size is waste of resource. simulating not enough
+	2. The problem is simulating to many cache size is waste of resource. simulating not enough cache size result in inaccurate MRC.
+	3.

 ## Caching Theory